stacksgov/residence-program/.github/ISSUE_TEMPLATE/apply-to-be-a-resident.md

 - ...

 **Appendix**
-[Attach any supplemental materials such as notes, diagrams, preliminary research, or community interactions that could support your application.]
+[Attach any supplemental materials such as previous work/accolades, notes, diagrams, preliminary research, or community interactions that could support your application.]